The content should be readily understood by a third year undergraduate or an educated lay person in science.

 An anonymous copy of the referee’s report will be forwarded to the author with an indication of deadline for receipt of the final version of the article if accepted in order to meet the publication schedule for the preferred issue.
 The Editorial Board reserves the right to engage the services of a second referee where deemed appropriate.
 The final decision on suitability for publication rests with the Editor.

 The author will be provided with an electronic .pdf of the page proofs for final review prior to publication.
-He/She will also be given the opportunity to purchase offprints of his/her article at a reduced fee to the charge for reprints.
-Authors who purchase a pdf of their article may opt to make their articles available to the general public immediately otherwise the article will be available to the general public two years after the date of publication.
-All online articles can be accessed via the index of each particular issue on the PiC section of the CAP’s website.
+The author will also be given the opportunity to pay a fee to make their articles available to the general public immediately otherwise the article will be available to the general public a year after the date of publication of the issue.
+All online articles can be accessed via the index of each particular issue on the PiC website (https://pic-pac.cap.ca).

-Once published, the primary author (if a non-CAP member) will be provided with a complimentary copy of the issue.
-Additional copies can be purchased at a reduced rate.
+Once published, the primary author (if a non-CAP member) will be provided with complimentary electronic copy of the issue.